xmartlabs/xmartlabs.github.io/_drafts/2015-09-14-Introducing-Eureka-iOS-form-library-written-in-pure-Swift.md

 #**About Eureka!**

-Eureka is a library that can be used to create dynamic table-view forms and which uses a high level DSL abstraction to define the forms.
+Eureka is a library that can be used to create dynamic table-view forms and which uses a high level DSL abstraction to specify the forms.
 Sounds familiar? (hint: [XLForm])

 ##What makes Eureka so special?